dpineda6988/python-challenge/README.md

 * Total number of votes each candidate won
 * Winner of the election based on the popular vote

-Similar to PyBank, these metrics are printed to the terminal and also written into a .txt file ('election_results.txt).
+Similar to PyBank, these metrics are printed to the terminal and also written into a .txt file ('election_results.txt) in a folder titled 'analysis'.

 ### Dependencies
 The latest version of Python must be installed in order to run both scripts.